nickrttn/browser-technologies/week-3/README.md

 > I want to play a game of Pong against someone else.

+The proof of concept can be found online at [nickrttn.github.io/browser-technologies/week-3/](https://nickrttn.github.io/browser-technologies/week-3/).

 ## Core functionality

 A player moves the paddle in a device-appropriate way, to be able to play the ball back and forth, until a player scores.
 The game is restarted after a score.